 Today’s question comes from my sister.
 She asked me last night, “How do I love someone with a mental illness?”
 Her husband has a diagnosis of Bipolar Disorder and she wants some thoughts on how to support him better.
 First, I want to say that if you are strong enough to remain in a relationship with a person who suffers from a mental illness, you’ve already taken the highest role of support you can.
-I have a diagnosis of Bipolar and PTSD.
 I know that it is no easy feat to care for someone who is mentally ill.
 You are not only taking on the role of wife but also the caregiver.
 And I know how exhausting it can be for both him and you.

 You can’t support someone else without support for yourself.
 Build a support network for yourself.
 It can be some friends and family or a support group for family of someone with a mental illness.
 Take some you time once in while to recoup and unwind.
 Some time to give yourself the love and care you need and deserve.
 If you need a break from the stress you’re under during a depressive or manic episode, take one.
 Even if you can only lock yourself in the bathroom for a while..
 Take a nice candle lit bubble bath!